gosiacodes/react-flickr-app/README.md

-# React flickr app
+# :sparkles: React Flickr Search App :sparkles:
-School work at Advanced JavaScript course (2020)
+Flickr Search App - school project made with React.js at Advanced JavaScript course (2020)

 https://margareta75.github.io/react-flickr-app/

+## :pushpin: _How does the application work?_

+Enter text to search pictures in Flickr application.

+Result shows 20 pictures which you can watch in the slideshow (back and forth).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).